-Dividers can be renamed also; see Renaming Objects, page 99.
+You can also rename Dividers; see Renaming Objects, page 115.

 Using Groups

 A Group is a collection of expandable and collapsible categories, to which you can add signals and buses in the wave configuration to organize related sets of signals.
 The group itself displays no waveform data but can be expanded to show its contents or collapsed to hide them.
 You can add, change, and remove groups.